Reasons To Travel The United States

 - Purchase pre-paid sim cards, or phone and sim packages, at Walgreens, CVS, Best Buy, Target or larger gas stations.

-- Unlimited talk, text and data for 30 days, but after 8GB data can slow down.
+- Data is unlimited too, but after 10GB data can slow down.

 - There are cheaper plans available starting from $20.